AFcampany/educate-with-md-files/howToUseGitHubReadME.md

 this is normal text

-this text with 2 above empty lines
+this text with 2 above empty lines and nothing change.

+  this one tab line

+this zero tab line

+  this one tab line